Joseph Kohlmaier performing with Musarc at Whitechapel Bell Foundry, 2019. Photo: Yiannis Katsaris

 Joseph Kohlmaier is the founding director of Musarc and acts as its artistic director.
-He is a Principal Lecturer and Head of Critical and Contextual Studies at the Cass School of Art, Architecture and Design, London Metropolitan University; and one of the directors of graphic design practice Polimekanos which he founded with artist/designer Stefan Kraus in 2001.
+He is a Senior Lecturer in Critical and Contextual Studies at the School of Art, Architecture and Design, London Metropolitan University.
+He is the founding director of publishing imprint Cours de Poétique and one of the founding directors of graphic design practice Polimekanos (2001–2020).

 As a producer, curator and artistic director of Musarc, Joseph has conceived and realised many performances, collaborations, commissions and artists’ projects since the choir’s foundation in 2008.
 The choir has performed at Cafe OTO, Bold Tendencies, Turner Contemporary, V22 and the Royal Maritime Museum.
 In 2012, Musarc presented Bang!
 Being the Building at the Barbican’s OMA/Progess show, and its voices could be heard in Ed Atkin’s Us Dead Talk Love at the Chisenhale Gallery.
 In 2013, Musarc presented again again with Melanie Pappenheim at Milton Keynes Gallery in response to an exhibition of Peter Dreher’s work.
 The ensemble returned to MK Gallery for their show How to construct a time machine where it performed a choral version of Terry Riley’s In C and a new work by Neil Luck, and more recently on the occasion of MK Gallery’s contribution to MK CityFest and the International New Towns Institute (INTI) Conference/Academy of Urbanism (AoU) Symposium (June 2017).
 Musarc’s voices could be heard at the New Museum, New York, in Laure Prouvost's How to make money religiously (2014).
 Ed Atkins invited the ensemble back to perform at Synonyms: Five or six noise-making rifts, a Park Night at the Serpentine Gallery on the occasion of his solo-show in July 2014.
 In 2015, Musarc took part in a performance of Peter Liversidge’s Notes on protesting, and performed Sam Belinfante’s Corpus Sonus for voices and dictaphones, both at the Whitechapel Gallery.
 In 2016, Musarc performed at Wysing Poliphonic and at the Museum of London.